 24 Jul 2021

-Had a cracker day at 'The Petrel Station' on our latest pelagic seabird trip out of Tutukaka (in northern New Zealand).
-The trip started off a bit slow until a series of fantastic birds dropped in, all putting on a quality show right off the boat.
+Had a cracker day at 'The Petrel Station' on our latest pelagic seabird tour out of Tutukaka (in northern New Zealand).
+The tour started off a bit slow until a series of fantastic birds dropped in, all putting on a quality show right off the boat.

 • 1 x Pink-footed Shearwater (mega rare for New Zealand)